stippi/voice-assistant/README.md

   - [ ] Browser SpeechRecognition should be used when "Use Whisper transcription" is disabled
   - [x] Trigger word needs to be picked from Porcupine built-in keywords
 - [ ] Move gear icon into sidebar
-- [ ] Switch to another component library?
+- [ ] Optional integrate Google Calendar API
 - [ ] Add Spotify integration?

 ## Done